 How can Endpoint Protector protect your source code?

-Endpoint Protector also provides real-time alerts and reports for faster and more accurate data security incident prevention or mitigation.
+Endpoint Protector also provides a powerful reporting and analysis tool.
+Real-time alerts allow you a faster and more accurate data security incident prevention or mitigation.

 Download our free ebook on